cuibonobo/terra-incognita/README.md

 I'll split up the repository over the next few days into its component parts and should hopefully have something working by the next time we meet.

 [1 hour]

+### 2022-01-01
+Created a new `/admin` route and a corresponding page component.
+Split up the repo to better reuse code across the Admin and Artwork pages.

+Splitting up the pages helped me find a bug where the `Canvas` component wasn't sized properly.

+[2 hours]